burespe1/semantic-dictionary/drafts/DR_EU_2015-962/dynamic-road-status-lane-closures.md

 subcategory: Dynamic road status
 ---

-**Dynamic road status – _lane closures_:**
-dynamic information disseminating the closure of a lane on road links of any type.
 >Lane closures can be discerned into planned and unplanned in a similar fashion with "road closures".

 >Their unambiguous description requires the provision of information about their time validity (applies to planned lane closures) or time of occurrence (applies to unplanned lane closures).